GeekAlexis/banking-system/README.md

 # Banking-System
-The banking system provides two simulated interfaces, the ATM interface and the Bank Teller interface.
+The banking system provides two simulated commandline interfaces, the ATM interface and the Bank Teller interface.
 They are designed for customers and bank employees, respectively.
 4 types of accounts are supported: interest checking, student checking, savings, and pocket.
 ## ATM Interface Features
 - Log in using user ID and pin
 - Deposit & withdraw money